whistlegraph/aesthetic-computer/README.txt

 *** @aesthetic.computer ***
   - [] Make the first instagram grid post.
   - [] Have "word" be wrapped and centered based on the painting by default.

+- [-] Page sometimes doesn't load on iOS, so what's the hangup?
+  - [] Debug the hang to see if it still exists.
+- [] Review new Safari release notes: https://webkit.org/blog/14445/webkit-features-in-safari-17-0

 *** user generated media ***
   - [] You can do version updates on code but old versions are kept of the same